SunValley Cinema I & II

 The lobby had red carpet and red couches along the wood panelled wall to the left.
-The decor was a bright mix of blue vinyl wall paper and white linoleum counters.
-The theaters were large, but sparsely decorated with fabric on the walls to deaden sound between the theaters and red fabric seats.
+The decor was a bright mix of blue vinyl wallpaper and white linoleum counters.
+The theatres were large, but sparsely decorated with fabric on the walls to deaden sound between the theatres and red fabric seats.

-This theater was not an architectural marvel.
-It was a humble shopping mall theater where parents dropped their kids off to see a movie while they shopped.
+This theatre was not an architectural marvel.
+It was a humble shopping mall theatre where parents dropped their kids off to see a movie while they shopped.
 It also had a brief career showing midnight moves and “The Rocky Horror Picture Show” in addition to its standard daily fare of first run Hollywood films.
 It was twinned on October 22, 1976.
-On the expiration of its lease, the theater was demolished it to make room for more profitable tenants.
+On the expiration of its lease it closed in March 1989, the theatre was demolished it to make room for more profitable tenants.
 I believe the space is currently occupied by a Sport Mart.